sidchop/carpetplotR/README.md

 ## Installation

-Either download the `carpetplotR.R` script directly this git page, or using commandline:
+Either download the `carpetplotR.R` script directly from this git page, or using the command-line:

       wget  https://raw.githubusercontent.com/sidchop/carpetplotR/main/carpetplotR.R